MartinCastillo/IA-Royale/README.md

   * controllable(default False): if its true the synth respons to the keyboard.
   * shooting_timer_max(default 5): cuanto mayor sea, mas largo es el disparo.
-  * delta_angle(default 20): Is the length in degres of the ranges of detecton, where place the detected enemies, _sense_data_buffer will have a 360//delta_angle length.
+  * delta_angle(default 20): Is the length in degres of the ranges of detecton, where place the detected enemies, _sense_data_buffer will have a 360.
   * _weights: contains the setteable weights for nn

 Main synth´s methods: